NoriSte/reactjsday-2019-testing-course/book/jest-101/built-in-matchers.md

 });
 ```

-> node: we are not calling `bomb` (it will throw and exit jest) we pass the function to jest that will call it catching the error for assertions
+> node: we are not calling `bomb` (it will throw and exit Jest) we pass the function to Jest that will call it catching the error for the sake of the assertions